Shafayat115/Deam_GNN/README.md

 ## Notes

-- You can use the included dummy CSV and example structure files for a quick test run
+- You can use the included example csv and example structure files for a quick test run
-- Replace `Data/dummy.csv` with your actual dataset before real training
+- Replace `Data/example.csv` with your actual dataset before real training
 - Replace or extend the example structure files before running full experiments
 - Make sure the ESM checkpoint is downloaded locally before running either script
 - It is recommended to standardize both scripts to use the same `esm_models/` path